Vijay-V-Repo/ExamPal/README.md

 ## Inspiration
-During June of Last year, we came across a new article that explained how visually impaired students are struggling to find scribes during the Covid 19 pandemic.
+During June of Last year, we came across a news article that explained how visually impaired students are struggling to find scribes during the Covid 19 pandemic.
 We were completely heart broken on knowing their struggle.
 So, we all decided on the same day to build something that enables visually impaired students to write exams on their own.<br>
 **[Link to the Video Article ](https://youtu.be/bX6da6sWnIU)**
 <br>